HowToSD/cremage/docs/installation_guide.md

 4. Install GTK

     Cremage uses PyGObject/GTK3 for UI.
 Follow the installation instructions at https://gnome.pages.gitlab.gnome.org/pygobject/getting_started.html to set up on your platform.

+    For example, for Ubuntu, as described in the above doc, I used below commands to install GTK on my machine:

+    ```
+    sudo apt install libgirepository1.0-dev gcc libcairo2-dev pkg-config python3-dev gir1.2-gtk-4.0

+    pip3 install pycairo
+    ```

 5. Install other python packages
     ```